 Cover the pan tightly with a double layer of aluminum foil.
 Bake the ribs until cooked through and tender, for 2.5 hours.

 An optional step is thickening the cooking liquids and brushing them on the ribs.
-Alternatively, you can simply serve the ribs with the cooking liquids for dipping.
+Alternatively, you can simply serve the ribs with the cooking liquids on the side for dipping.

 Expert Tip